krsteski10/ElevatorSystem/README.md

 # Elevator Control System 🚪⬆⬇

-This is a simple simulation of an elementary elevator control system written in C# using a clean, layered architecture.
+This is a simple simulation of an elementary elevator control system written in C#.

 ## 🏗️ Features